 There are some cool indicators that one can drag onto one’s chart to visualize the time zones that are trading, alongside the pip range of that time zone.

 One particularly liked is: Auto_Sessions_v_1.8

 Note: You will have to indicate the GMT offset of your broker for this indicator to work properly.
 If you don’t know your GMT offset, you can download and run the following indicator on your chart: Check_ServerGMToffset

 Forex allows us to trade 5.5 days a week, including Sunday, but that does not mean that every day gives an equal trading opportunity.
 Some days are more desirable to trade, in terms of volume and pip range, while others are less desirable.
 The rule of thumb regarding days of the week is that the middle days (Tuesday, Wednesday, Thursday) receive the most action.
 So if you want to trade just three days a week, these would be the best days.

 Days to be Cautious About

 Sunday is when everyone is still enjoying their weekend, so don’t expect much movement here, unless there has been a critical news announcement during the weekend.
-I have seen trend continuation or reversals happen on Sunday, depending on what had happened at the end of Friday.
+Sometimes there are trends continuation or reversals happen on Sunday, depending on what had happened at the end of Friday.

 Monday – though trading has been underway since Sunday, Monday still represents less of a pip-range than the middle three days.
 It is still early week and traders are still waiting for the economic news and numbers to come out during the week.
-I usually trade Monday as it can be still very profitable and I hate to miss out on the beginning of a move.
+You can trade Monday as it can be still very profitable and you don’t want to miss out on the beginning of a move.
 But watch out for corrective moves against the main trend on Monday that later get reined in by Tuesday or Wednesday.
 These can lead to false trades.